murdockma/murdockma/README.md

 Hey there 👋

 I'm Michael, a Senior at CU Boulder studying Computer and Information Science.
 This account is used for housing repositories consisting of personal and school-related projects.

+Currently I'm working on building a bootstrapped portfolio and learning ruby.

+Outside of work, I enjoy running, hiking, listening to music, gaming, and exploring Denver.